Neo Yau

-Neo Yau Hawk-Sau (游學修; born 24 September 1990) is a Hong Kong-based actor.
-He co-founded a political satire group called "Mocking Jer," which specialised in creative derivative work which satirised local news and government.
+Neo Yau Hawk-Sau (游學修; born 24 September 1990) is a Hong Kong–based actor.
+He co-founded a political satire group called "Mocking Jer," which specialised in creative derivative work which satirized local news and government.
 In 2015, he gained recognition with his performance as the main character Pang Shing-Wa in She Remembers, He Forgets.
 In 2020, he co-founded the YouTube channel "Trial & Error" who produces short drama videos.

 He graduated from Yan Oi Tong Tin Ka Ping Secondary School and studied in the School of film and television in the Hong Kong Academy for Performing Arts for his tertiary education.